The Micro-Aggregated Profit Share: Introduction

+Our main goal is to understand if the rise in market power that we document for the US economy translated into higher profits.
 When firms gain market power, monopoly rents increase, but if fixed costs of production rise simultaneously, profits may remain unchanged.
-This narrative describes the experience of the United States between 1970 and 2020.
+We argue that this narrative describes the experience of the United States between 1970 and 2020.
 Over that period, monopoly rents increased from 18\% to 41\% of GDP while the profit share remained constant at 18\% of GDP.
-We reconcile the increase in market power with a constant profit share by showing that the rise in monopoly rents was counteracted by a proportional increase in returns to scale.
-Rising returns to scale reflect increases in fixed costs, such as R\&D expenses, advertising, and regulatory compliance costs.
+We reconcile the increase in market power with a constant profit share by showing that the rise in monopoly rents associated with the increase in markups was counteracted by a proportional increase in returns to scale.
+Rising returns to scale reflect changes in technology and increases in fixed costs, such as R\&D expenses, advertising, regulatory compliance costs, and costs associated with information and communication technologies.

-Our findings are consistent with a view of the economy in which rising fixed costs lower competition by encouraging firm exit and discouraging firm entry.\footnote{This narrative is consistent with models of monopolistic competition \textit{\`{a} la} \cite{dixit1977monopolistic} and models of oligopolistic competition \textit{\`{a} la} \cite{atkeson2008pricing}.} An increase in fixed costs increases entry barriers.\footnote{\cite{de2019market}, \cite{aghion2019theory}, \cite{gutierrez2021entry}, \cite{de2022quantifying}, and others have pointed out the important role of rising fixed- and entry costs.} Monopoly rents are only sustainable in the presence of entry barriers since such rents will otherwise attract entrants and will be competed away.
+Our findings are consistent with a view of the economy in which rising fixed costs lower competition by encouraging firm exit and discouraging firm entry.\footnote{This narrative is consistent with models of monopolistic competition \textit{\`{a} la} \cite{dixit1977monopolistic} and models of oligopolistic competition \textit{\`{a} la} \cite{atkeson2008pricing}.}$^,$\footnote{Business Dynamics Statistics from the US Census Bureau indicate that entry and exit rates of establishments and firms have both declined since 1980.
+See also \cite{decker2014role, decker2016declining}.} Rising fixed costs increase entry barriers.\footnote{\cite{de2019market}, \cite{aghion2019theory}, \cite{gutierrez2021entry}, \cite{de2022quantifying}, and others have pointed out the important role of rising fixed- and entry costs.} Monopoly rents are only sustainable in the presence of entry barriers since such rents will otherwise attract entrants and will be competed away.
 At the same time, firms that do not have enough market power to earn the monopoly rents required to cover rising fixed costs will exit.
 This lowers the degree of competition in the economy and allows surviving firms to increase their monopoly rents.
 However, firms use this increase in monopoly rents to cover the increasing fixed costs, and profits remain unchanged.

 Our empirical findings have subtle implications for policymakers.
 The increasing monopoly rents reflect increases in market power that could be counteracted by more aggressive enforcement of antitrust law.
 Such aggressive enforcement could, however, lower monopoly rents, making it unsustainable for some firms to operate given the high fixed costs.
 Therefore, overly aggressive enforcement of antitrust law could decrease firm dynamism and paradoxically lead to lower competition and higher market power.